Category Archives: short stories

 Dirty Parts (Revised)

 Her father doesn’t like to get his hands dirty.
-He’s more of a perma-press kind of guy with plastic in his collar and a sharp crease down his leg.
-The palms of his hands are soft and smooth as the
+He’s a perma-press kind of guy with plastic in his collar and a sharp crease down each leg.
+The palms of his hands are as soft as the leather-covered steering wheel in

 Dirty Parts (Revised)

 Her father doesn’t like to get his hands dirty.
-He’s more of a perma-press kind of guy with plastic in his collar and a sharp crease down his leg.
-The palms of his hands are soft and smooth as the
+He’s a perma-press kind of guy with plastic in his collar and a sharp crease down each leg.
+The palms of his hands are as soft as the leather-covered steering wheel in

 freedom house